Sillians/Sillians/README.md

 - Educated by Tara Westover and
 - A thousand Brains by Jeff Hawkins

 I am very much open to learning something new 👐, exploring new oppurtunities 😎, contributing/collaborating on ML related projects, open to great conversations as well.
+In Love with the game of Basketball 🏀 (#Dubnation) and Tennis.

 #### Let's connect